lucas-rodrigues-goes/programacao-paralela/readme.md

 * The **sequential version** iterates over the list, executing the next-prime calculation function on each element.
 * The **parallel version** splits the list into equal parts among multiple threads, and each thread processes a fraction of the list.
 * The **library version** uses the **Thread Pool** implemented as described above.
+* the **future version** shows an example where the result from a task is later retrieved using futures.

 Below are the compilation instructions using **GCC** for each version: